britive/terraform-provider-britive/docs/resources/tag.md

 In addition to the above arguments, the following attributes are exported.

 * `id` - An identifier for the resource.
-* `external` - This is a boolean attribute that indicates whether the tag is external or not.
+* `external` - The boolean attribute that indicates whether the tag is external or not.

 ## Import

-Tag can be imported using any of these accepted formats:
+You can import the tag using any of these accepted formats:

 ```
 $ terraform import britive_tag.new user-tags/{{tag_name}}